sandwichfarm/hyprlax/memory/plan-assessment.md

 ## Scope and Sequencing Concerns
 - Timeline optimism: multi‑compositor support, plugin system, runtime switching, and “5+ compositors at launch” are aggressive for 1–3 devs in 16–20 weeks while preserving performance and stability.
 - Parallelization: many tasks depend on a stable core/adapter boundary.
-Start with a single adapter (Hyprland) moved behind the abstraction inside one binary, then add Sway, then X11, before considering plugins or runtime switching.
+Start with a single adapter (Hyprland) moved behind the abstraction inside one binary, then add Sway, before considering plugins or runtime switching.

 ## Testing and Toolchain Notes
 - Keep GNU Make; split the monolith into logical units under `src/` with headers in `src/include/`.
 Add a `make debug` target and a minimal test harness only for pure‑C core code (animation/easing, config parsing), avoiding new deps.